niharika9603/credit-card-fraud-detection/README.md

 Modeling: 🤖 Implements machine learning models such as Logistic Regression, Decision Trees, and Random Forest to detect fraud.

-Model Evaluation: 🏆 Evaluates models using accuracy, precision, recall, and F1-score to ensure optimal fraud detection performance.
+Model Evaluation: 🏆 Evaluates models using accuracy to ensure optimal fraud detection performance.

 ⚙️ Requirements